apache/arrow/docs/source/format/Columnar.rst

 describing how often this value is repeated.

 Any array can be run-length-encoded.
 A run-length encoded array has a single buffer holding as many 32-bit integers, as there are runs.
-The actual values are hold in a child array, which is just a regular array
+The actual values are hold in a child array, which is just a regular array.

-The dictionary is stored as an optional property of an array.
-When a field is dictionary encoded, the values are represented by an array of non-negative integers representing the index of the value in the dictionary.
-The memory layout for a dictionary-encoded array is the same as that of a primitive integer layout.
-The dictionary is handled as a separate columnar array with its own respective layout.
+The values in the parent array buffer represent the length of each run.
+They do not hold the length of the respective run directly, but the accumulated length of all runs from the first to the current one.
+This allows relatively efficient random access from a logical index using binary search.
+The length of an individual run can be determined by subtracting two adjacent values.

+A run has to have a length of at least 1.
+This means the values in the accumulated run lengths buffer are all positive and in strictly ascending order.

+An accumulated run length cannot be null, therefore the parent array has no validity buffer.

 As an example, you could have the following data: ::

     type: Float32
     [1.0, 1.0, 1.0, 1.0, null, null, 2.0]

 In Run-length-encoded form, this could appear as: